Applications for 2018 studentships are now closed.

-The lead supervisor of the project(s) to which you applied will interview you sometime between 15 and 23 February.
-He/she will then nominate one candidate per project for consideration by the GW4 FRESH Management Board Selection Panel .
+The lead supervisor of the project(s) to which you applied will interview you sometime in December (dates tbc).
+He/she will then nominate one candidate per project for consideration by the GW4 FRESH Management Board Interview Panel .

-Candidates will be shortlisted/selected based on consideration against the following criteria:
+The GW4 FRESH Panel will then consider your application form and CVs and interview you; selection will be based on consideration against the following criteria:

 i.
 Why you are keen to pursue a freshwater PhD

 ii.
 What experience you have of freshwater research and interdisciplinary work